vandemataram15aug1947/Design_and_Development_of_an_Isolated_Gate_Driver_Circuit/README.md

 ## PCB Layout Design Considerations
 ### **Best Practices for PCB Layout**
-When designing a PCB layout for the **HCPL-3120**, the following key points should be considered:
+When designing a PCB layout for the **UCC23513DWY**, the following key points should be considered:
 - **Placement of Low-ESR and Low-ESL Capacitors:** Position decoupling capacitors close to the VCC and VEE pins to suppress noise and support peak current demands.
 - **Minimizing Loop Inductance:** Keep high-current loops as small as possible to reduce switching noise.
 - **Avoiding Traces Under the Device:** Ensure that no PCB traces or copper layers exist beneath the optocoupler to maintain high-voltage isolation.
 - **Thermal Management:** Increase copper thickness and use multiple vias to improve heat dissipation and reliability.

 ### **PCB Layout Images**
+PCB layout images visually represent the design of a printed circuit board, showing the placement of components, traces, vias, and layers.
+These images are crucial in electronics design, helping engineers verify circuit connections and optimize signal integrity.

 <p align="center">
   <img src="https://github.com/vandemataram15aug1947/Design_and_Development_of_an_Isolated_Gate_Driver_Circuit/blob/237a240321ccf590e548612f46c43ec7dc147de4/PCB/SMD%20Top%20Layer%20of%20Gate%20Driver%20PCB%20Design.png" width="700">